 The best strategy for using Lemonstand is to hire a developer or use an agency to get to a point where all of the work is done under the hood and then adding products and managing the store is a breeze for a system administrator.

-Shopify gives you a choice of themes and some basic tools to be able to modify fonts and colours but your options for creating a unique store pretty much stop there unless you start learning the Liquid templating language and begin diving into the code.
+Shopify gives you a choice of themes and some necessary tools to be able to modify fonts and colours but your options for creating a unique store pretty much stop there unless you start learning the Liquid templating language and begin diving into the code.

 If you are going to do that why not start with something that was designed to be fully flexible from the ground up?
 Lemonstand uses some of the best open source developer tools to get the job done like Neat, Sass and Bourbon.
-Combine these tools with an accessible REST API and you have the perfect platform to build an eCommerce solution that your customers will love.
+Combine these tools with an accessible REST API, and you have the perfect platform to build an eCommerce solution that your customers will love.

 More and more customers choose to do their buying on mobile devices.
-Mobile handset screen sizes are becoming bigger and “Phablets” are eroding Tablet market share.
+Mobile handset screen sizes are becoming bigger, and “Phablets” are eroding Tablet market share.

 Solving the problem of shopping cart abandonment has been trying the best of minds since eCommerce started providing a platform for shopping.
 But the 68.63% overall cart abandonment rate (Source: Baynard Institute) proves that there is still a long way to go: